MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 1. Assign a location to the resource account for emergency calling.

-1. Assign Pay-As-You-Go Calling Plan to resource account with Calling Plan service number.
+1. (Optional) Assign Pay-As-You-Go Calling Plan to resource account with Calling Plan service number.

-1. Assign and fund a Communication credits license.
+1. (Optional) Assign and fund a Communication credits license.

 1. Create voice routing policy without PSTN usages.